 7. "The Best Day," Taylor Swift

-The video for Swift's 2009 hit "The Best Day" is a 4:36 trip through the Swift family archive, so naturally it's adorable and occasionally awkward and just so, so sweet.
+The video for Swift's 2009 hit "The Best Day" is a 4:36 trip through the Swift family archive, so naturally it's adorable, occasionally awkward, and just so, so sweet.
 Unfortunately, my mom can't stand Taylor Swift (she still hasn't forgiven her for that Grammy duet with Stevie Nicks), but I think even she would be moved by this song.

 8. "Mother Mother," Tracy Bonham